Joey Beltram is a techno pioneer, heralded as one of the scene’s biggest stars.

 What’s his secret?
 Continued experimentation and an unparalleled run of influential tracks.
 Beltram grew up in Queens, one of the toughest boroughs of New York – the equal to Detroit for rough times but very different in its musical roots.
 At 12 years old Beltram was DJing hip hop and electro, playing roller rinks and block parties to buy records, studio gear and decks.
 He released his first tracks before age 18 on New York labels Nu Groove and Easy Street, and by 20 he caught the ear of Belgium’s now pivotal R&S label with his track Let It Ride.

 R&S invited Beltram to Europe and techno history was made.
 Beltram arrived with a new track he’d completed a week before travelling.
 Energy Flash, released on R&S in Europe and Derrick May’s Transmat in the US, is still one of techno’s pivotal classics – Muzik Magazine’s Track of the Decade, and a track whose title has named any number of record stores and books on dance culture.
-Energy Flash and its follow up Mentasm with Mundo Muzique made Beltram’s name and took the 21-year-old right round the world, playing major events in the UK,
+Energy Flash and its follow up Mentasm with Mundo Muzique made Beltram’s name and took the 21-year-old right around the world, playing major events in the UK,

 Netherlands, Belgium, Italy and Germany and holding down a residency at the notorious Limelight in New York.